okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

             try
             {
-                // Revoke Token for User and Client apiInstance.RevokeTokenForUserAndClient(userId, clientId, tokenId);
+                // Revoke a Token for a Client apiInstance.RevokeTokenForUserAndClient(userId, clientId, tokenId);
             }
             catch (ApiException  e)